 While a mortgage modification may actually increase your payments (because the bank rolls the delinquency back into the unpaid principle balance), Chapter 13 Bankruptcy lets you spread out the amount due over either 36 or 60 months.

-For a free consultation with attorneys who can help fight foreclosure in state court or bankruptcy court, contact our office.
+For a free consultation with attorneys who can help fight foreclosure in state court or bankruptcy court, contact our office in Melbourne, Florida.